BrightSDK/release-manager/README.md

 ## Features

 - 📦 **Universal Compatibility**: Works with artifacts from any bundler
-- 🗂️ **Intelligent Organization**: Organizes artifacts into versioned directory structures
-- 🏷️ **Flexible Naming**: Customizable file naming with version placeholders
+- 🗂️ **Directory-Based Organization**: Creates separate directories for each version level
-- 📝 **Manifest Generation**: Creates detailed manifest files for releases
+- 📝 **Individual Manifests**: Generates manifest files for each version directory
-- 🔄 **Latest Copies**: Automatically creates latest version links
+- 🏷️ **Complete Versioning**: Creates major, minor, patch, and latest directories by default
 - 📁 **Directory Preservation**: Maintains source directory structures when needed
 - 🎯 **Pattern Matching**: Uses glob patterns for flexible artifact selection
+- ✅ **Alphabetical Output**: Files are listed in sorted order for better readability

 ## Installation